 Insulin jet injectors typically contain three parts:

 The tiny opening at the end of the disposable injector nozzle usually measures less than 0.009 inches in diameter.
-This is much smaller than the typical insulin needle, which measures 0.28 inches in diameter.
+This is the same measurement as the 32-gauge needle used in current insulin syringes.

 You load the pen by filling the insulin adapter with insulin.
-Once the pen is loaded, you set the device to your prescribed insulin dose.
-Then, you place the pen against your skin, typically in an area with some fatty tissue.
+Once the device is loaded, you set the gauge to your prescribed insulin dose.
+Then, you place the device against your skin, typically in an area with some fatty tissue.
 A good spot could be your stomach, the front or side of your thigh, or the upper, outer section of your buttocks.

 When you press the button, the jet forces a high-pressure stream of insulin through the very tiny hole at the end of the disposable injector nozzle.
 The insulin turns into a vapor that passes through the outer layer of your skin.
 It then moves through the lower layers of your skin and into your bloodstream.